-#7 Updated by Derik Barseghian about 8 years ago
+#7 Updated by Derik Barseghian over 8 years ago

 After a long fruitless struggle trying to determine why upload transactions from SPAN for the CR800 always returned the Invalid file name response (0x0d) on upload attempts after the first file upload, I took the plunge and updated my logger's OS from CR800.Std.09 to CR800.Std.22.
 I was aware of upload-related fixes in their revision history (http://www.campbellsci.com/70_121), but wasn't very confident they were relevant, and have been putting off the update until SPAN was more stable.
 Well, the update seems to have mostly done the trick!
 Instead of uploads never working after the first, they now usually work.
 I'll keep trying to track down why they occasionally fail as I start working on the kepler gui to show the program.
 Hopefully worst case scenario is Kepler will just have to retry a few times.